Last modified: 21 Aug 2023

 cd ~/scripts ./delete_vb_vm -v tinfo431

-Each user has a VCL information file that records unique information about created VMs.
+Each user or team account has a VCL information file that records unique information about created VMs.
 That information needs to get back to the users somehow, and since we don't allow them to login to a terminal session on the compute nodes, we must put that info elsewhere.

 Initially, each user would get a unique password per user account, but that proved difficult for the students, albeit secure.
 However, most VMs are inaccessible to people on the internet, including other students, and the need for unique passwords was further mitigated by unique and random port mappings.
 In more recent times, the admin account password is the same for each student in a course, but not necessarily for each VM, and it can be different from the one created when the base VM was created.
 Consequently, we change the .vcl file to reflect the desired admin account and password per VM, and that is done by the /root/scripts/mod_vcl_file script.

 mod_vcl_file requires a smaller file called /root/scripts/mod_vcl_file.patterns, which contains the pattern to match in the .vcl file and what to replace the pattern with, per named VM.
 That .patterns file will vary per course, and is usually changed whenever a new VM or set of VMs is created on the host.

 One must send the name of a user or team account to the standard input of mod_vcl_file so it knows which user.
 But this can only be done from the home directory of the course.
 If done manually, this will change each user's .vcl file in the "/classroom/home/tinfo457" directory:

 cd /classroom/home/tinfo457 for u in `ls -1`; do echo $u | /root/scripts/mod_vcl_file; done